-Exhibit Description 1.1 Memorandum of Association of the Registrant 1 1.2 Articles of Association of the Registrant2 2.1 Specimen of Ordinary Share Certificate 3 2.2 Description of the rights of each class of securities registered under Section 12 of the Securities Exchange Act of 1934 4.1 2000 Employee Stock Option Plan 4 4.2 2007 Incentive Compensation Plan5 8.1 List of Subsidiaries of the Registrant 12.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended 12.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended 13.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+Exhibit Description 1.1 Memorandum of Association of the Registrant 1 1.2 Articles of Association of the Registrant 2 2.1 Specimen of Ordinary Share Certificate 3 2.2 Description of the rights of each class of securities registered under Section 12 of the Securities Exchange Act of 1934 4 4.1 2000 Employee Stock Option Plan 5 4.2 2007 Incentive Compensation Plan 6 8.1 List of Subsidiaries of the Registrant 12.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended 12.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended 13.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Kost Forer Gabbay & Kasierer, a Member of Ernst & Young Global 15.2 Consent of KDA Audit Corporation (relating to Magic Software Japan K.K.)
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.PRE XBRL Taxonomy Presentation Linkbase Document 101.CAL XBRL Taxonomy Calculation Linkbase Document 101.LAB XBRL Taxonomy Label Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document
+101.INS Inline XBRL Instance Document (The instance document does not appear in the interactive data file because its XBRL tags are embedded within the Inline XBRL document) 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.PRE Inline XBRL Taxonomy Presentation Linkbase Document 101.CAL Inline XBRL Taxonomy Calculation Linkbase Document 101.LAB Inline XBRL Taxonomy Label Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-- (1) Filed as Exhibit 3.2 to the registrant's registration statement on Form F-1, registration number 33-41486, and incorporated herein by reference. - (2) Filed as an Item to the registrant's Form 6-K for the month of December 2011, filed on December 7, 2011, and incorporated herein by reference. - (3) Filed as Exhibit 4.1 to the registrant's registration statement on Form F-1, registration number 33-41486, and incorporated herein by reference. - (4) Filed as Exhibit 10.2 to the registrant's annual report on Form 20-F for the year ended December 31, 2000, and incorporated herein by reference. - (5) Filed as Exhibit 4.3 to the registrant's annual report on Form 20-F for the year ended December 31, 2007, and incorporated herein by reference.
+- (1) Filed as Exhibit 3.2 to the registrant's registration statement on Form F-1, registration number 33-41486, and incorporated herein by reference. - (2) Filed as an Item to the registrant's Form 6-K for the month of December 2011, filed on December 7, 2011, and incorporated herein by reference. - (3) Filed as Exhibit 4.1 to the registrant's registration statement on Form F-1, registration number 33-41486, and incorporated herein by reference. - (4) Filed as Exhibit 2.2 to the registrant's registration statement on Form 20-F for the year ended December 31, 2019, and incorporated herein by reference. - (5) Filed as Exhibit 10.2 to the registrant's annual report on Form 20-F for the year ended December 31, 2000, and incorporated herein by reference. - (6) Filed as Exhibit 4.3 to the registrant's annual report on Form 20-F for the year ended December 31, 2007, and incorporated herein by reference.